Protecting Canadians from Fraud

 - Canadians value the choice and the overall reliability and security of their banking and payments systems.
 They assume, with good reason, that their transactions will be processed efficiently, accurately and securely.
 That confidence is a key part of a healthy and productive Canadian economy.

-- Canadians are among the highest users of debit cards in the world and more than 10 million debit transactions are processed in Canada every day.
+- Canadians are among the highest users of debit cards in the world and an average of 12 million debit transactions are processed in Canada every day.

-- As for credit cards, there are nearly 74 million Visas and MasterCards in Canadian wallets that were used to make more than $300 billion in purchases in 2012.
+- As for credit cards, there are 72 million Visas and MasterCards in Canadian wallets that were used to make more than $360 billion in purchases in 2014.

-- Less than 1 per cent of debit and credit card transactions are impacted by fraud, but it remains a serious issue for banks.
+- Less than 1 per cent of debit and credit card accounts are impacted by fraud, but it remains a serious issue for banks.

 - When bank customers are the victims of payment card fraud, banks stand behind them with their zero liability fraud policies.

-- In 2012, for example, banks reimbursed customers for nearly half a billion dollars in losses as the result of credit and debit card fraud.
+- In 2015, for example, banks reimbursed customers for more than 700 million dollars in losses as the result of credit and debit card fraud.

 As major participants in the financial system, banks understand that they have a role to play in ensuring that the Canadian banking and payments systems continue to operate efficiently and securely, and that their customers can make payments and do their banking with confidence.
 And part of that is protecting their customers from fraudulent transactions.